Why is Investing More Powerful Than Saving?

 How are saving and investing similar?

 Saving and investing both involve setting aside money for future use.
-They aim to grow your financial resources and help achieve financial goals.
+They aim to grow your financial resources and help you achieve financial goals.
 Both require discipline and planning, though investing typically offers higher returns and involves more risk.

 Investing vs Saving, Which is Better?